Roche to buy U.S. biotech firm InterMune for $8.3 billion

 Roche said its interest in a deal was triggered following positive late-stage trial results for the drug in May.
 The medicine also received a "breakthrough therapy" designation from the U.S. Food and Drug Administration (FDA).
 The term is reserved for drugs for serious diseases that appear to offer a substantial advance on existing therapies.

 The FDA is due to give is verdict on whether to approve pirfenidone by Nov.
-23 and Roche said it expected the launch the drug in the United States this year.
+23 and Roche said it expected to launch the drug in the United States this year.

 Healthcare companies are merging at a record pace, with year-to-date activity topping $346 billion, compared to $212 billion in the year-ago period, Thomson Reuters data showed.